Atom-Foundry/AI-Commerce-Graph/README.md

 The AI Commerce Graph™ is an attempt to model the relationships that influence AI recommendations across commerce.

+## The Problem

+Search engines built Knowledge Graphs to understand facts.

+AI systems are evolving beyond information retrieval.
+They are increasingly responsible for evaluating, comparing, recommending, and eventually purchasing on behalf of users.

+Yet there is no widely accepted framework for understanding how AI systems connect businesses, products, trust signals, citations, mentions, and recommendations.

+The AI Commerce Graph™ is an attempt to model this emerging recommendation infrastructure.

 ## Core Entities

 - Businesses